Arizona Native Scholars Grant

 • Fall 2024/Spring 2025: The same student files the FAFSA by the priority filing deadline and is awarded ANS for fall 2024/spring 2025.
 This counts as term #5 and term #6.

-No, the ANS Grant will only be available for the fall and spring semesters.
-For information about summer funding, please visit our Summer Financial Aid webpage.
+No, ANS funding is only available for the fall and spring semesters.

 Your ANS Grant will not be released to your Bursar student account unless you are enrolled in at least 12 Arizona units (full-time) each fall and spring semester.
 Students not enrolled full-time by the first Fall Pell Recalculation Date will have their ANS Grant canceled automatically.
 The spring semester portion of the ANS Grant may be reinstated as long as the student is enrolled full-time by the first Pell Recalculation Date of the spring semester.